Shuniah

-Shuniah (/ˈʃuːniə/) is a municipal township bordering the city of Thunder Bay, Ontario, Canada on the east.
+Shuniah (/ˈʃuːniə/) is a municipal township in Thunder Bay District, Ontario, Canada, bordering the city of Thunder Bay to the southwest.
 Shuniah was incorporated by an act of the Ontario legislature in 1873, and at that time included much of present-day Thunder Bay and its predecessor and surrounding municipalities.
-It gradually shrank in size until by 1936 it included only three wards, the geographic townships of McIntyre, McGregor, and McTavish.
-That year it had the Ontario Legislative Assembly remove a number of islands in Lake Superior that had formed the Island Ward since 1873.
-In 1970 McIntyre Township was amalgamated into the city of Thunder Bay.

 Shuniah, named after the Ojibwa word "zhooniyaa" for "money" or "silver" (see the French argent), was settled largely due to silver mining potential identified in the mid-19th century.

-The township is part of Thunder Bay's Census Metropolitan Area, and consists of the communities of Amethyst Harbour, Ancliff, Bowker, Ishkibibble, Loon, Mackenzie, Navilus, Pass Lake, Pearl, Silver Harbour and Wild Goose.

-Serving today primarily as a rural bedroom community to Thunder Bay, Shuniah is also a popular cottaging locale with 40 kilometres of Lake Superior's northern shoreline.
-The township was home to the Lake Superior Trout Hunt during the 1970s and 1980s.
+History

+The Municipality of Shuniah was incorporated on March 29, 1873, making it the oldest municipality in Thunder Bay District and one of the oldest in the province.
+Prince Arthur's Landing was its seat of local government, with John McKellar as the first reeve.
+At that time, its area included the geographic townships of Blake, Crooks, McIntyre, McGregor, McTavish, Neebing, Paipoonge, Pardee, and Sibley, as well as some islands southwest from Black Bay.
+Its territory was gradually reduced as follows: